 \section{Conclusion}

 We have developed a method for proving that compiler transformations preserve non-interference from source to target programs \emph{under speculative semantics}.
-When experimenting with our method, we have found that it worked well on simple transformations like Dead Code Elimination, but we had trouble applying it to register allocation.
-As it turned, the fault was not on our side but register allocation is actually insecure.
-Our method lead us to discover a new vulnerability introduced by register allocation.
+When experimenting with our method, we found that it worked well on simple transformations like dead code elimination, but we had trouble applying it to register allocation.
+As it turned out, the fault was not on our side but register allocation is actually insecure.
+Our method led us to discover a new vulnerability introduced by register allocation.
 We have confirmed the existence of this vulnerability in the mainstream compiler \texttt{LLVM} on code from \texttt{libsodium}, a modern cryptographic library.
-Interestingly, our proof method also helped us develop a fix for register allocation.
-We have presented a new static analysis to identify weaknesses introduced by register allocation, and an automated procedure to fix them.
+Interestingly, our proof method also guided us towards a fix: We have presented a new static analysis to identify weaknesses introduced by register allocation, and an automated procedure to fix them.
 With these additions, we have been able to prove that register allocation preserves non-interference.

-As future work, we would like to integrate our proof method with certified compilers, investigate transformations that we left our so far, and consider further sources of speculation in the semantics.
+As future work, we would like to integrate our proof method with certified compilers, investigate transformations that we left out so far, and consider further sources of speculation in the semantics.